Atman-Singh/computer-vision/README.md

 ## Project Details
 Building ML models for various computer vision applications from scratch

-Currently working on: creating a convolutional neural network to classify numbers from the mnist dataset
+Currently working on: creating a convolutional neural network to classify numbers from the mnist dataset\
+Look at: infrastructure\convolutional_neural_network.py

 # Project Setup